-Students who are absent ten (10) days from any class during a semester will receive a failing grade in that course.
+Students who are absent ten (10) days from any subject during a semester may receive a failing grade in that course.
 Special circumstances may be reviewed by the Headmaster.

-G. Injury/Sickness During School Hours
+G. Injury/Sickness

 Students who become sick or injured during the school day are asked to notify their teacher, who will in turn notify the office.
 The office will inform the student's parent and, if necessary, the parent may pick up the child.